Medieval Warm Period: Antarctica

+The onset of the MWP in the Southern Ocean lagged the MWP's onset in the North Atlantic by approximately 150 years.
 A sediment core from the eastern Bransfield Basin, in the Antarctic Peninsula, preserves climatic events from both the LIA and the MWP.
 The authors noted, "The late Holocene records clearly identify Neoglacial events of the LIA and Medieval Warm Period (MWP)."
 Some Antarctic regions were atypically cold, but others were atypically warm between 1000 and 1200.

 Pacific Ocean

 Corals in the tropical Pacific Ocean suggest that relatively cool and dry conditions may have persisted early in the millennium, which is consistent with a La Niña-like configuration of the El Niño-Southern Oscillation patterns.